ABOUT THE OP GREENHOUSE

 - The Orchard Project NYC Greenhouse is free for invited artists to participate in.
 There is also no fee to apply.

-- The Orchard Project’s 2022 Greenhouse Lab will require each artist to agree to both the Orchard Project’s general participation policies (LINK), and an agreement that, while not providing any royalty or compensation to the Orchard Project, allows projects developed through the program to credit their participation in it.
+- The Orchard Project’s 2023 Greenhouse Lab will require each artist to agree to both the Orchard Project’s general participation policies (2022 LINK here), and an agreement that, while not providing any royalty or compensation to the Orchard Project, allows projects developed through the program to credit their participation in it.

 - The focus of our labs is on the creation of self directed progress, peer and industry community.
 The Orchard Project, however, does have particular resources that it allocates to work after labs through our new OP Forward Program.
 We know that these resources/options are not an ideal match for all participants, but in certain circumstances, the Orchard Project and artist may continue to work together on the development and advocacy of their work after the program, in which case other arrangements will be made on a case by case basis.